Best Kettlebells UK 2026

 ## Competition Bells: For Serious Trainers

 Competition kettlebells are all the same physical size regardless of weight.
-An 8kg bell and a 32kg bell have identical dimensions—the weight is distributed differently.
+An 8kg bell and a 32kg bell have identical dimensions.
+The weight is distributed differently.

 Why this matters: your hand position, arm angle, and movement pattern stay consistent as you progress.
 Important for kettlebell sport.
 Nice-to-have for technique purists.